nealcaren/fightordie/_sources/Volumes/35/07/visitors.md

 magazine: last day, last hour.
-It must be down at 5 or the schedule of a great printing house with 25 magazines to print would be thrown out of kilter, 800 agents would await a late magazine, and 100,000 readers would yell: "C.P.T.".
+It must be down at 5 or the schedule of a great printing house with 25 magazines to print would be thrown out of kilter, 800 agents would await a late magazine, and 100,000 readers would yell: "C.P.T.."
 We were working like hell with an hour to finish an hour and a half's work.---

 "Miss Blink and Miss Blank of Seattle, to see the Editor."